-Join Peggy Fisher for an in-depth discussion in this video Understanding data types, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Understanding data types, part of Learning Java.

 - Before we can start making more advanced programs, we need to capture and store data in our programs.
 Java is known as a strict data typing language.
 That means that every variable that we define must be declared with a data type.
 And you can not change the type of data stored in that variable.
 For example, if you declare a variable to store numbers, you can not try to store letters in that same variable.
 Let's get started by reviewing the basic types of data we will encounter.
 The first is characters.